All Episodes

 Okay, enough on the skin cancer.

-Enough of enough melanoma references.
+Enough melanoma references.

-Either you have an overstated notion of of the kind of machine That she will wield, or you're really on to something and the rest of us are asleep at the switch.
+One of two things for you being there in New York at the nucleus of her power: either you have an overstated notion of the kind of machine that she will wield, or you're really on to something and the rest of us are asleep at the switch.

-I I don't know which it is.
+I don't know which it is.

 That's right.

-And um can I just ask you while I have you with another minute or so left in the segment?
+And can I just ask you while I have you with another minute or so left in the segment?

-You gotta tell okay, but well then the then there's the answer because I I really believe that that McCain uh will get the kind of uh of independent vote that will hurt her, that that quite frankly, being a woman first time out does hurt her, being reviled by so many, her high negatives hurts her, but you believe that she will uh in uh in characteristic Clinton fashion be able to come up with some way to just savage him.
+If you believe that Hillary beats McCain, you got to, okay, well, then there's the answer because I really believe that McCain will get the kind of independent vote that will hurt her, that quite frankly, being a woman first time out does hurt her, being reviled by so many, her high negatives hurts her, but you believe that she will, in characteristic Clinton fashion, be able to come up with some way to just savage him.

-Well, she's got plenty of months.
+Well, she's got plenty of money.

 Yes.